Why we recommend argon as a gas source and all the details around

 - Pneumatic tubing

-While in principle any inert gas is suitable, we highly recommend using argon with the purity of at least 99.999 % (≤2ppm O2 and ≤3ppm H2O).
+While in principle any inert gas is suitable, we highly recommend using argon or nitrogen with a purity of at least 99.996 % (≤4ppm O2 and ≤5ppm H2O).
 Connecting less pure argon or nitrogen may result in higher moisture in the system and consequently in decreased purity of the synthesized oligos.

 Many laboratories receive an inert gas from a central gas supply through pipelines, while some have a safety cabinet where pressurized gas cylinders are kept.
 If there is no central gas supply and no safety cabinet in the laboratory, keep in mind that compressed gas cylinders must be stored upright and according to hazard classification in a well-ventilated, above-grade, weather-proof storage area that is a safe distance from combustible materials, ignition sources, or intense heat.